scaffops/python/fragments/guide.md

     <sub>If you encounter any problems, refer to [the official documentation](https://python-poetry.org/docs/#installation) for the most up-to-date installation instructions.</sub>

-    If you want to use pipx to install dev dependencies as well, install the [`poetry export`](https://github.com/python-poetry/poetry-plugin-export#readme) and [`poetry pipx`](https://github.com/bswck/poetry-pipx#readme) plugins:
+    If you want to use pipx to install dev dependencies as well, install the [`poetry pipx`](https://github.com/bswck/poetry-pipx#readme) plugin:
     ```shell
-    pipx inject poetry poetry-plugin-export poetry-pipx
+    pipx inject poetry poetry-pipx
     ```

     Be sure to have Python {{python_version}} installed—if you use [pyenv](https://github.com/pyenv/pyenv#readme), simply run: